 With this human means of production it’s easy to understand how human error could sneak in, swapping a “their” for “there” for instance.
 These unintentional changes didn’t spread uncontrolled, but they did occur.
 Additionally, certain more cavalier scribes were sometimes inclined to make intentional changes to the text.
 Most often these were light edits to make reading easier; they would clean up “bad” grammar or clarify the things they thought were unclear.
 We should see in this that, the vast majority of the time, these copyists were trying to help people understand God’s word more fully.

 Now, if the possibility of having mistakes and edits in scripture makes you a little concerned, we should take encouragement with just how productive all these scribes were throughout the years.
 Many of our other ancient works, like Thucydides’ History or Plato’s Republic, only exist in a few dozen or a few hundred manuscripts at most.
-In contrast we have something around 5,800 manuscripts of the New Testament, some from within a century or two of the original composition.
-As John Piper points out on this topic, “No other ancient book comes close to this kind of wealth of diverse preservation.”
+In contrast, we have something around 5,800 manuscripts of the New Testament, some from within a century or two of the original composition.
+As pastor and author John Piper points out on this topic, “No other ancient book comes close to this kind of wealth of diverse preservation.”

 All of those copies help us keep up with the stream of copy edits and changes, which are well known and documented, and help us determine when certain changes were introduced.
 Not only that, we have many writings from early church leaders, some of whom were direct disciples of the Apostles, that include scriptural quotes which confirm our scriptural accuracy.
 Over and above all this, we have Sovereign God in control of every step along the way, guiding our careful attention to his word.